drr00t/tweetnacl-cs/README.md

     - CryptoBoxAfternm
     - CryptoBoxOpenAfternm

-- Implement more tests using another impementations, ex: original TweetNaCl, TweeNaCl.js,
+- Implement more tests using another implementation, ex: original tweetnacl, TweeNaCl.js,
 - It still needs a professional cryptographic audit.